 In carrying out the dissertation, students demonstrate comprehension of the relevant professional literature, their ability to develop theoretical approaches, skill in synthesizing information in original and complex ways, and mastery of research methodology.
 The dissertation is not to be completed in isolation from faculty mentors/advisors, but rather in cooperative effort in which the members of their committee provide frequent and significant input at all stages of project execution.
 Students are encouraged to benefit from the support and advice of their committee and keep the lines of communication open throughout the dissertation research process.
 The following reflects a common and recommended timeline for students to complete their Ph.D. degree requirements.
-Specific Graduate School deadline dates for each academic year can be found at http://health.uconn.edu/graduate-school/calendar/.
+Specific Graduate School deadline dates for each academic year can be found at https://health.uconn.edu/graduate-school/calendar/.

-F Semesters 1-4: Successfully complete formal coursework Semester 2: Prepare Plan of Study with major advisor Semester 3: Convene Doctoral Advisory Committee (DAC) Semester 4: Submit Plan of Study to the Public Health Office Assemble General Examination Committee Semester 5: Develop and revise proposal for General Examination Semester 6: Complete written component of General Examination Complete oral defense of General Examination Submit draft dissertation prospectus to DAC Semester 7: Submit dissertation prospectus for external review (via Program Director) Conduct oral defense of dissertation prospectus Submit dissertation prospectus and IRB Approval Letter to the Public Health Office; they will send to the Graduate School after making a copy for your file Semesters 7 & 8: Commence dissertation research in full Semester 8: After final version of dissertation is approved by DAC, file Tentative Approval Page with Graduate School at least 7 days prior to oral defense Conduct oral defense of dissertation, which must occur at least three months after approval of dissertation prospectus by Storrs Submit dissertation to Open Commons, complete survey, send Approval Page with original signatures, and final exam form with original signatures to the Graduate School with copies of the forms and an electronic copy of your dissertation to the Program Office Graduation!
+Ph.D.
+Timeline Semesters 1-4: Successfully complete formal coursework Semester 2: Prepare Plan of Study with major advisor Semester 3: Convene Doctoral Advisory Committee (DAC) Semester 4: Submit Plan of Study to the Public Health Office Assemble General Examination Committee Semester 5: Develop and revise proposal for General Examination Semester 6: Complete written component of General Examination Complete oral defense of General Examination Submit draft dissertation prospectus to DAC Semester 7: Submit the DAC approved dissertation prospectus to the PhD Program Coordinator, who will admir the external review Conduct oral defense of dissertation prospectus with the external reviewers and PhD Program Coordinator in attendance Submit dissertation prospectus and IRB Approval Letter to the Public Health Office; they will send to the Graduate School after making a copy for your file Semesters 7 & 8: Commence dissertation research in full Semester 8: After final version of dissertation is approved by DAC, file Tentative Approval Page with Graduate School at least 7 days prior to oral defense Conduct oral defense of dissertation, which must occur at least three months after approval of dissertation prospectus by Storrs Submit dissertation to Submittable, complete Survey of Earned Doctorates, and submit the online Defense and Final Thesis/Dissertation Approval form; forward approval emails, along with an electronic copy of your dissertation to the Program Office.
+Graduation!

-There are no specifications regarding the format of the prospectus other than requiring a 10-20 page document describing the "blueprint" of the research and analysis methodology, along with a summary literature review and scientific rationale.
+There are no specifications regarding the format of the prospectus other than requiring a 10-20 page document describing the 'blueprint' of the research and analysis methodology, along with a summary literature review and scientific rationale.
 Statistical power analysis should be included, if appropriate.

 The prospectus must be approved by the full committee before sending out for the External Review.
 Please send the Ph.D.
 Program Coordinator a pdf of the approved proposal, along with 2-4 suggestions for reviewers, including their email addresses, and the Ph.D.
 Program Coordinator will communicate with them.
 It is optional for the student or Major Advisor to contact potential reviewers ahead of time.
 Indicate in the email that the committee has approved the proposal, and cc: committee.
-Prospectus reviewers should have a Ph.D., Dr.P.H., M.D., or an equivalent doctoral degree.
+Prospectus reviewers should have a Ph.D., Dr.PH., M.D., or an equivalent doctoral degree.
 The Graduate School encourages that at least one of the External Reviewers be from outside of the university.
 If there are no major flaws identified by the external reviewers, the oral defense of the proposal may be scheduled.
 The following questions taken from the UConn Graduate Catalog will be sent to the External Reviewers for their critique of your proposal, to be completed in a 3-week time period: